 With WhatsApp, Facebook, YouTube, and Instagram being the most visited social media sites, here are some statistics and insights for each social media platform:

 Facebook is undoubtedly one of the most popular social media platforms not only in Singapore but in the world.
-The social media network recorded a monthly count of 33,400,000 users visiting the platform every day by the end of 2017.
+The social media network recorded a monthly count of 2.6 billion users visiting the platform every day by the end of May 2020.

 More than half of YouTube users also find it more advantageous to do research on a product via videos on the platform before making a decision on their purchases.
 The majority of YouTube users are between the age of 16 and 34 years.

 Research also shows that 87% of internet users in Singapore who are aged between 35 and 60 years old access YouTube at least once a month.
 In 2018, local content on YouTube saw a rise in popularity as 8 out of the top 10 trending videos were produced locally.